8/9/2024

 Chief Executive Officer

-Yeah, we have ramped up an M42 team within M42 and those sales reps have been over to the UK and other areas to get trained and they've been sent back and we're doing presentations and our partnership calls are better and we're seeing more activity and more proposals that are moving in that direction.
+Yeah, we have ramped up an M42 team within M42 and those sales reps being over to the UK and other areas to get trained and they've been sent back and we're doing presentations and our partnership calls are better and we're seeing more activity and more proposals that are moving in that direction.
 No serious contribution, I think, yet this year, but we do see some things on the horizon.
-So again, just another way to get some channels built and trying to see some things go forward.
+So, again, just another way to get some channels built and trying to see some things go forward.
 But so far we continue to move there, but there's no results there yet of materiality to talk about.

 speaker